d2l-ai/d2l-vi/chapter_appendix-tools-for-deep-learning/aws_vn.md

 When the command line prompts "Are you sure you want to continue connecting (yes/no)", enter "yes" and press Enter to log into the instance.
 -->

-Khi cửa sổ dòng lệnh thông báo "Are you sure you want to continue connecting (yes/no)", nhập "yes" và nhấn Enter để đăng nhập vào máy ảo.
+Khi cửa sổ dòng lệnh thông báo "Are you sure you want to continue connecting (yes/no)", nhập "yes" và nhấp Enter để đăng nhập vào máy ảo.

 <!--